diegopliebana/diegopliebana.github.io/_projects/gvgai.md

 style="width:100%; margin-bottom:1rem;"
 />

-GVGAI was later expanded with several <strong>Procedural Content Generation (PCG)</strong> competitions covering level generation, rule generation, and automatic game design.
+GVGAI was later expanded with several <strong>Procedural Content Generation (PCG)</strong> competitions covering level and rule generation.

 These tracks transformed GVGAI into a broader ecosystem for Game AI research, allowing researchers to investigate not only how to play games, but also how to generate new games and game content automatically.